Chef constructing a sushi handroll

 Kyle brought his passion for Japanese cuisine and culture to Uptown Oakland in 2012, when he opened Hopscotch, a classic American diner with a Japanese twist.
 He was among Oakland’s early culinary pioneers who helped establish a destination restaurant scene and earned himself a San Francisco Chronicle Rising Star Chef Award and a spot on the Chronicle’s Top 100 Bay Area Restaurants list.

-The team’s second restaurant, Itani Ramen, opened in 2016 and was inspired by Kyle’s extensive travels and a brief residence in Japan.
+The team’s second restaurant, Itani Ramen, opened in 2016 across from The Fox Theater in Oakland and was inspired by Kyle’s extensive travels and a brief residence in Japan.
 Known as a place where all are welcome, this “izakaya for everyone” offers homemade gyoza, donburi bowls, cocktails, and plenty of ramen.

-The group’s latest endeavor Yonsei Handrolls is next door to Itani Ramen with a menu of made-to-order sushi handrolls that rely on crisp nori, seasoned sushi rice, and top-notch seafood, served alongside sake and Japanese-inspired cocktails.
+The team opened Yonsei Handrolls in 2022 next door to Itani Ramen with a menu of made-to-order sushi handrolls that rely on crisp nori, seasoned sushi rice, and top-notch seafood, served alongside sake and Japanese-inspired cocktails.
+In May 2025 the team opened the second Yonsei location in Albany.